42core-team/monorepo/wiki/README.md

 ### Prerequisites

 1. **Be a Registered CORE Participant/Team** ✨
-	- Visit our website, [COREGAME.de](https://coregame.de/), sign up, and add your team members.
+	- Visit our website, [COREGAME.de](https://coregame.de/), sign up, join the right event, and add your team members.

 2. **Clone Your CORE Repository** 📧
 	- You will find an invite link to your dedicated CORE repository on GitHub on your teams page.